 Bridgeport Mills are still made within the U.S.A.

 Best mill lathe combo

-Amateur machinists will thoroughly enjoy this versatile machine.
+The Shop Fox M1018 is the best lathe mill combo.
+Amateur and pro machinists will thoroughly enjoy this versatile machine.
 It works wonders for turning, cutting threads, and drilling.
 You will be able to do different small milling projects.
 It has excellent features, such as a 4-way turret tool post and a 9-1/2-inch faceplate.
 You will also find a 4-inch 3-jaw chuck and a built-in rotating vise.
 The swing over the bed is 16-1/2-inch, 11-1/2-inch swing over the saddle, 19-3/16-inch distance between centers, and 3/4-inch spindle bore.

 - 6 Tips To Craft The Perfect DIY Woodworking Project - August 1, 2022

 - Six Reasons You Need an Air Filter In Your Wood Workshop - August 1, 2022